-The data stored by the Helix Server that describes the files in the depot, the current state of client workspaces, protections, users, labels, and branches.
-Metadata includes all the data stored in the Perforce service except for the actual contents of the files.
+The data stored by the Helix server that describes the files in the depot, the current state of client workspaces, protections, users, labels, and branches.
+Metadata is stored in the Perforce database and is separate from the archive files that users submit.